-For this exercise we use a version of the model calibrated to the Norwegian economy.
+For this exercise, we use a version of the model calibrated to the Norwegian economy.

-Second, we calibrate the full model on US data taking the splurge-factor as given from the Norwegian calibration.
+Second, we calibrate the full model on U.S. data, taking the splurge factor as given from the Norwegian calibration.
 In the model, agents differ according to their level of education and their subjective discount factors.
 Some parameters are calibrated equally for all of these different types, while some parameters are calibrated separately for each education group.
 Finally, a distribution of subjective discount factors is estimated separately for each education group to match features of the liquid wealth distribution within that group.

-Estimation of the “splurge” factor
+Estimation of the splurge factor